Modern Vision Care

 Vision Care Best Practices

 Like other areas of healthcare, vision care is a constantly evolving field.
-The comprehensive eye examination of today is not the same as it was in the 1970s or even the 1990s.
-There have been many new technological and clinical advances in the 21st century which improve the ability of optometrists to detect eye disease early, particularly in those over 40 who are most likely to develop eye disease.
+The comprehensive eye examination that optometrists deliver today is not the same as it was in the 1990s or early 2000s.
+There have been many new technological and clinical advances in the 21st century which improve the ability of optometrists to detect eye disease early, particularly in those over 40 who are most likely to develop eye disease, many of whom are in the working population.
+Artificial Intelligence is an emerging technology that research has shown can enhance diagnostic imaging and help detect early signs of eye diseases that can lead to blindness as well as other systemic diseases.[2]

-Group vision care plans have not adapted to include coverage and an allowance for these innovations.
-Doing so now will make a substantive difference in the vision care outcomes of working Canadians.
+Based on recent industry surveys some group vision care plans have adapted to include coverage and an allowance for these innovations, but maximums can often be low compared to optometrists’ reasonable and customary fees, particularly in urban areas.
+Reviewing and adjusting coverage and maximum allowances will make a substantive difference in the vision care outcomes of working Canadians.

 eye exam